(Photography by Jim Lipschutz)

 Why Most Fine Art Photographers Experience Poor Sales

-I mean, here we have an Internet filled with thousands of websites by photographers all over the world, offering their photos for sale—if the system doesn’t work, why are so many people still do it?
+I mean, here we have an Internet filled with thousands of websites by photographers all over the world, offering their photos for sale—if the system doesn’t work, why do so many people still do it?

-It seems such an obvious way of selling fine art photography online that we simply fail to question the validity of it or even its role as part of an overall marketing and sales strategy.
+It seems such an obvious way of selling fine art photography that we simply fail to question the validity of it, or even its role in an overall marketing and sales strategy.

-There are, of course, many possible reasons.
-For example:
+There are, of course, many possible reasons:

-- The photography itself is lackluster or uninspiring to begin with…
+- The photography itself is lackluster or uninspiring…

 - The fine art qualities of the work are just not present…

 - The site has disorganized portfolios and galleries…

 People buy from people and, more importantly, they buy from people they like and who they can relate to in some meaningful way…

 It’s true for portrait and wedding photographers, pet photographers, and even those who operate in the commercial arena.